Octobug/notes/programming_languages/programming_languages/c/the_c_programming_language/6_structures/README.md

 p = (String) malloc(100);
 ```

-Using caplitalized names for typedefs to make them out is a good convention.
+Using capitalized names for typedefs to make them out is a good convention.

 ```c
 typedef struct tnode *Treeptr;